fatmamavis/HarmoniaKidsPrivacyPolicy/HarmoniaKidsPrivacyPolicy.md

 The following additional terms supplement this EULA:

-**Last Updated: November 3, 2025**
+**Last Updated: December 10, 2025**

 ## 1. Introduction
-Harmonia Kids ("we," "our," or "our company") is committed to protecting the privacy of our users, especially children.
+Harmonia Global / Harmonia Kids ("we," "our," or "our company") is committed to protecting the privacy of our users, especially children.
 This privacy policy explains how information is collected, used, and protected when using our therapeutic storytelling application.

 **Child Privacy Commitment**: Our application fully complies with international child privacy laws, including COPPA (Children's Online Privacy Protection Act) and GDPR (General Data Protection Regulation).